Fall 2020 Virtual Retreat: Registration Has Closed

-The European Unitarian Universalists cordially invite you to join us at our Fall 2020 retreat, to be held November 12-15 with contributors in Europe and North America, available to participants all over planet earth.
+The European Unitarian Universalists are pleased to be hosting our Fall 2020 retreat, to be held November 12-15 with contributors in Europe and North America, available to participants all over planet earth.

 Click here for answers to Frequently Asked Questions about this retreat.

 “Nature and Wonder: Within Us and Around Us”

 For Unitarian Universalists, Nature has been a constant source of spiritual grounding and wonder.
 Our Seventh Principle calls for “Respect for the interdependent web of all existence” and our Sixth Source draws upon the teachings of Earth-centered traditions and instructs us to “live in harmony with the rhythms of nature.”
 Nature informs our theology, spiritual practice, and worship.
 Our keynote speaker, Dr. Nicole C. Kirk, will explore these connections and invites us to reflect on how our connections to nature not only spiritually ground us but motivate us to work for social justice.